 |Publisher||A. J. Cornell Publications|

-Originally published in 1883 as a portion of the author’s larger “Beacon Lights of History, Volume III: Ancient Achievements,” this Kindle edition, equivalent in length to a physical book of approximately 24 pages, describes the life of Egyptian queen Cleopatra.
+Originally published in 1904 as a portion of the author’s larger “History of the World,” this Kindle edition, equivalent in length to a physical book of approximately 70 pages, recounts, in simple language, the history of ancient Greece.

 About the author:

 Charles Morris (1833-1922) was the author of numerous books for young and old, including “The Lives of the Presidents and How They Reached the White House,” “Tales from the Dramatists,” and “Primary History of the United States.”